9:00 - 6:00 (MST)

 When You Acquire More Wealth

 You want your will to reflect an accurate measure of your assets, so if you find yourself earning more than when you initially created your will, you should update it to reflect your new net worth.
-Additionally, it’s normal to acquire valuable property throughout your life, be they family heirlooms or investments or a new home, and you will want to make sure that these things will go into good hands after you pass.
+Additionally, it’s normal to acquire valuable property throughout your life, be it family heirlooms, investments, or a new home, and you will want to make sure that these things will go into good hands after you pass.

 When You Sell Or Lose Possessions